 \section{Abstract}

-We consider bipartite mixed states $\rho$ in a $d \otimes d$ quantum system with $d \ge 3$.
+We consider bipartite mixed states $\rho$ in a $d \otimes d$ quantum system.
 We say that $\rho$ is PPT if its partial transpose $1 \otimes T (\rho)$ is positive semidefinite, and otherwise $\rho$ is NPT.
-The well-known Werner states are partitioned into three types: a) the separable states (same as the PPT states), b) the 1-distillable states (necessarily NPT), and c) the NPT states which are not 1-distillable.
-We give several different formulations and provide further evidence for validity of the conjecture that the type c) Werner states are not 2-distillable.
+The well-known Werner states are divided into three types: (a) the separable states (same as the PPT states), (b) the 1-distillable states (necessarily NPT), and (c) the NPT states which are not 1-distillable.
+We give several different formulations and provide further evidence for the validity of the conjecture that Werner states of type (c) are not 2-distillable.